observIQ/embeddable-react-final/blog/blog..md

 ```

-You might be asking "How did this even work?".
+You might be asking _"How did this even work?"_.
 Good question!

 Answer: Magic.

 Well... at least `create-react-app` magic.

 Check out `ui/package.json` line 5.